Skip to Content

 Questions or Comments: tmdl@tceq.texas.gov

-A completed project to assess the safety of consuming fish from Martin Creek Reservoir
+This completed project assessed the safety of consuming fish from Martin Creek Reservoir.

 photo of Martin Creek Lake